singhalyogesh/react/README.md

 - `npm install react-native-truecaller --save` or  `yarn add react-native-truecaller`
 - for Linking both android and ios run `react-native link`

-## Android Configuration
+## Basic Configuration

-You can sign up at https://developer.truecaller.com/sign-up and Create you APP KEY (Partner Key).
+You can sign up at https://developer.truecaller.com/sign-up and Create you App Key (Partner Key).

 #### Integrating latest Truecaller SDK in your android module

-1. Download the project zip file from the [Android SDK release section](https://github.com/truecaller/ios-sdk/releases)
+1. Download the project zip file from the [Android SDK release section](https://github.com/truecaller/android-sdk)
 2. Unzip the file
-3. Copy the SDK .aar File.
+3. Copy the SDK .aar File in your project directory
 4. Add the above extracted .aar file into libs folder of your react-native-truecaller (path : react-native-truecaller -> android -> libs -> .arr file)
-5. Add it in react-native-truecaller gradle file (Note) if any new changes in sdk then replace this .aar file with latest one.
+5. Add it in react-native-truecaller gradle file (Note) To update the SDK file, simply replace this .aar file with latest one

 	```bash
 	compile files('libs/truesdk-0.6.aar')
 	```

 6. Add you partner key in react-native-truecaller manifest file